Terrapin-Rocket-Team/Ground-Station/readme.md

 - The x's represent data from the APRS message
 - The RSSI must be a number
 >**Note**
-> If you do not have an RSSI, simply set it to zero
+> If your radio does not give an RSSI value, simply set it to zero

-Data is expected to be in the format:
+The "Data" field is expected to be in the format:
 ```javascript
 "!DDMM.hhd/DDDMM.hhd[hhh/sss/A=aaaaaa/Sx/HH:MM:SS"
 ```
 Where
 - DDMM.hhd is latitude in degrees(DD), minutes(MM.hh), and N or S(d)
 - DDDMM.hhd is latatude in the same format but with 3 digits for degrees
-- hhh is the heading
+- hhh is the azimuth heading in degrees
-- sss is the speed
+- sss is the speed in ft/s
-- aaaaaa is the altitude (-aaaaaa if negative)
+- aaaaaa is the altitude in ft (-aaaaaa if negative)
 - Sx is the current stage (ex.
 S0 for stage 0)
-- HH:MM:SS is the t0 time that format
+- HH:MM:SS is the t0 time in Hours:Minutes:Seconds

+### Main Window

 To connect the application to the device, select it from the dropdown menu in the application's top bar.
 If your device is transmitting, you should see data begin to appear.
+You can check if the device is connected by the plug icon in the top bar.
+You can also see the signal strength of the receiver by the "wifi" icon in the top bar.

 >**Note**
 >If data does not appear, open the debug window using the console icon in the top bar and check for an error message.
 Make sure the port is not already in use!
->If the UI stops working the application can be reloaded without closing using the reload icon in the top bar.
+>The application's GUI can be reloaded using the reload icon in the top bar.

+### Debug Window

+### Data
-The data is logged in .csv format and is placed in the same directory as the application.
+Received data is logged in .csv format and is placed in the /data directory under the name YYYY-MM-DDTHH-MM-SS.csv

 ## Configuration
-There are a few configuration options available in the config.json file, which is also in the same directory as the application.

-From here, you can modify
+Certain application settings can be configured using the settings page (the gear icon in the top bar), or by directly editing the config.json file.

+The available configuration options are
+- the application window, in case the application window is too big/small on different resolution screens
-- the application window and debug window scale (in case the application windows are too big/small on different resolution screens)
+- the debug window scale, in case the debug window is too big/small on different resolution screens
-- turn on debug mode (which will save recieved messages to test.json so they can be used without connecting to the device physically, logs debug statements, and opens the chromium dev tools used by Electron)
+- turn on/off debug mode, which will save recieved messages to test.json so they can be used without connecting to the device physically, log debug statements, and open the chromium dev tools used by Electron
-- and turn on noGUI mode (which will only open the debug window)
+- turn on/off noGUI mode, which will open the debug window instead of the main application window on startup
+- set the baud rate of the serial port connection for compatibility with different devices
+- set the maximum size of the map tile cache so that it does not take up too much storage

 ## Future development

 Plans for future development include
 - Add APRS IGate capability
 - Separate processes so that data will still be logged even if the main application crashes
-- Expand configuration options and add settings menu